sLaNGjI/wp-missed-schedule/readme.txt

  * Old Release History, before 2013, is available on [changelog.txt](http://plugins.svn.wordpress.org/wp-missed-schedule/assets/changelog.txt)
  *
 == Upgrade Notice ==
+= 2014.1231.2016.3 =
+Maintenance [UPDATE] WP 2.1+ to 4.6+ - 4.7-alpha - Important Compatibility Reliability Update!
+Available and Upgradable directly from WordPress Dashboard on GitHub only - Maintenance Release According WordPress 4.5.3 / 4.5.2 / 4.4.4 / 4.3.5 / 4.2.9 / 4.1.12 / 4.0.12 / 3.9.13 / 3.8.15 / 3.7.15 - Secunia Certified Zero Vulnerabilities Advisories!
+= 2014.1231.2016.2 =
+Freedom [UPDATE] WP 2.1+ to 4.5+ - 4.6-beta (Build 2016-04-13) Undeveloped on wordpress.org since 2016-04-13 Available and Upgradable directly from WordPress Dashboard on GitHub only - Maintenance Release According WordPress 4.5.1 / 4.4.3 / 4.3.4 / 4.2.8 / 4.1.11 / 4.0.11 / 3.9.12 / 3.8.14 / 3.7.14 - Secunia Certified Zero Vulnerabilities Advisories!
 = 2014.1231.2016.1 =
-Multisite Improvements [UPDATE] WP 2.1+ to 4.5+ - 4.6-alpha (Build 2016-04-11) Minor Bugs Issues - Speed Reliability - Security and Maintenance Release According WordPress 4.5+ / 4.4.2 / 4.3.3 / 4.2.7 / 4.1.10 / 4.0.10 / 3.9.11 / 3.8.13 / 3.7.13 - Secunia Certified Zero Vulnerabilities Advisories!
+Multisite Improvements [UPDATE] WP 2.1+ to 4.5+ - 4.6-alpha (Build 2016-04-11) Minor Bugs Issues - Speed Reliability - Security and Maintenance Release According WordPress 4.5.0 / 4.4.2 / 4.3.3 / 4.2.7 / 4.1.10 / 4.0.10 / 3.9.11 / 3.8.13 / 3.7.13 - Secunia Certified Zero Vulnerabilities Advisories!
 == Disclaimer ==
-[sLaNGjI's Team not provide support on wordpress.org forum](https://wordpress.org/plugins/wp-missed-schedule/other_notes/) because we are not interested in reviews o stars on our plugins and themes!
+[sLaNGjIs Team not provide support on wordpress.org forum](https://wordpress.org/plugins/wp-missed-schedule/other_notes/) because we are not interested in reviews o stars on our plugins and themes!

 Dear user of plugins or themes: Missed Schedule is a WordPress Bug!

-sLaNGjI's Team has started official adventure on WordPress.org forum since 2007!
+sLaNGjIs Team has started official adventure on WordPress.org forum since 2007!

 Everything was very different from today: the plugins and themes developed by us were much less, and also the users who used it.